SWeav02/baderkit/docs/implementation.md

 === "weight"

     **Key Takeaways:** *Converges at rough grid densities.
-Not suitable for workflows that rely on grid point basin assignments.*
+Slightly slower and less memory efficient than other methods.*

     This method converges quickly with grid density by allowing each point to be partially assigned to multiple basins.
 To reduce orientation errors, a